Right of appearance

 A prosecutor who is a police officer may appear personally or by a person permitted by subsection (1) or by a police prosecutor.

-prosecutor means the Director of Public Prosecutions or other person who institutes or is responsible for the conduct of a prosecution and includes (where the subject matter or context allows or requires) an Australian legal practitioner representing the prosecutor.
+“Prosecutor” means the Director of Public Prosecutions or other person who institutes or is responsible for the conduct of a prosecution and includes (where the subject matter or context allows or requires) an Australian legal practitioner representing the prosecutor.

-accused person includes, in relation to summary offences, a defendant and, in relation to all offences (where the subject matter or context allows or requires), a barrister or solicitor representing an accused person.
+“Accused person” includes, in relation to summary offences, a defendant and, in relation to all offences (where the subject matter or context allows or requires), an Australian legal practitioner representing an accused person.

 Section 36A provides: